kenzychew/pet-app/README.md

 ## Overview

 A minimalist web application for pet grooming appointment bookings.
-This MVP enables pet owners to schedule grooming appointments and helps groomers manage their schedule and client base
+This MVP enables pet owners to schedule grooming appointments and helps groomers manage their schedule.

 ##